sonnysangha/Resume-Portfolio-Starter-pack/README.md

 Next, you will build the application using Create-React-App.
 Go <a href="https://reactjs.org/docs/installation.html">HERE</a> to get started.
 (A video demonstration of this step can be found in our Zero to Full Stack Hero module)
-Once the build procedure is finished run the command `cd yourappname` and then `npm start` to confirm the app works Additional installs:
+Once the build procedure is finished run the command `cd yourappname` and then `npm start` to confirm the app works
-We also need to install JQuery and ReactGA.
-Run the commands `npm install jquery --save` and `npm install react-ga --save` while inside your project folder.

 ## 3. Download the template